jmacadie/aoc-rs/README.md

 1. Copy the template folder to the new day e.g. `cp -r template 2015/day_01`
 2. Edit the package name in the Cargo.toml file for the newly copied day.
 The name format is `day_yyyy_dd`
 3. Uncomment the newly added day in [the top-level app's Cargo.toml](Cargo.toml)
-4. Update the relevant array in [src/days.rs](src/days.rs) to include the new day
+4. Update the relevant array in [src/days.rs](src/days.rs) to include the new day.
+Note you will need to increase the size of the array as well as uncommenting the day line
 5. Go to the inputs folder and run the input script to download the new day's input: `cd inputs && cargo run --release`
 6. Go back to the root folder and run the main app to check the new day shows and runs: `cd .. && cargo run --release`
 7. Navigate to the new day & start coding :persevere: